PtrZjc/cup-knockout-tracker/README.md

-# World Cup Knockout Stage Tracker
+# The Cup Knockout Stage Tracker

 ## Overview

-The World Cup Knockout Stage Tracker is a simple library designed to manage and oversee the progression of the Football World Cup from the Round of 16 to the Final.
+The Cup Knockout Stage Tracker is a simple library designed to manage and oversee the progression of any Football Cup from the Round of 16 to the Final.
 It is tailored to efficiently follow and document the sequence of matches, ensuring all results and schedules are captured systematically.

 ## Key Features

-### 1. Initialize the World Cup
+### 1. Initialize the Cup

-- Functionality: Starts the knockout stages by setting up the initial bracket of 16 teams.
+- Functionality: Start the knockout stages by setting up the initial bracket of 16 teams.
 - Details: On initialization, the user inputs the participating teams which are then stored for the entirety of the tournament.